Chocolate Wafers – Paper Thin and Totally Addictive

-Chocolate wafers are the Pringles of the cookie world – once you eat one paper thin chocolate wafer, you just can’t stop.
+Chocolate wafers are the Pringles [paid link] of the cookie world – once you eat one paper thin chocolate wafer, you just can’t stop.
 These chocolate wafers taste like sugar cones with a touch of chocolate or chocolate fortune cookies (I’ve always held the belief that sugar cones and fortune cookies are the same thing).

 I realize that not everyone has a pizzelle maker or a mini waffle cone maker; I guess April is as good a time as any to start your Christmas list.

 If I had wanted to, I could have rolled the chocolate wafers up into little cones like I did with last year’s mini ice cream cones.

 Or, perhaps I could have folded them like fortune cookies and put a note inside.
 But, I left the chocolate wafers as little circles, ate some, and put some on top of cupcakes as toppers.

 Chocolate Wafer Recipe

 Full credit for this recipe goes to Andrea of Andrea’s Recipes.
 She made this recipe in a pizzelle maker, but other than that, I didn’t make any modifications.
 I share the recipe below with my notes.

 - zest of one orange optional